MLS MVP Carlos Vela will skip LAFC's trip to Orlando tourney - WHIZ News

 LOS ANGELES (AP) — Major League Soccer MVP Carlos Vela will not accompany Los Angeles FC to the league’s return tournament in Orlando this month.

-Vela announced his decision Monday, citing his concern for the health of his family, including his pregnant wife.
+Vela announced his decision Monday, citing his concern for the health of his family, including his pregnant wife, Saioa.

 “I always want to give everything I have to my club, our fans and supporters and the city of LA,” Vela said in a statement.
 “However, it is in the best interest of the health of my family to stay home and be with my wife during what is a risky pregnancy.
 I will miss being with my teammates and coaches, but I will be cheering and supporting LAFC from a distance.”